Let visitors upvote feature requests from the widget

 The voting flow

-1. A visitor opens the widget and clicks the Feature Requests tab.
+1. A visitor opens the widget and taps the roadmap tab.

-3. They click the upvote button on a request they care about.
+3. They click the upvote arrow on a request they care about.

-5. The vote is registered, the count increments, and the button changes to show the visitor has voted.
+5. The vote registers, the count goes up, and the arrow changes to show they have voted.

 Removing a vote